xmtp/botkit/examples/conversational/README.md

 This is a simple yet powerful conversational framework that will allow you to customize it to your needs.

+## Usage

+### Conversational logic

+With simple concepts like steps and if statements create powerful conversational experiences:

 ```tsx
 const cacheStep = inMemoryCacheStep.get(senderAddress) || 0;